sinanartun/cloudtoolbox/README.md

 ![screen shot](https://s3.eu-north-1.amazonaws.com/cloudtoolbox.tech/app/ss-1.png)
 ## Features

-- **Service List Navigation**: Easily navigate and access a wide array of cloud services such as AWS VPC, S3, Lambda, and more.
+- **Service List Navigation**: Easily navigate and access a wide array of AWS services such as AWS VPC, S3, Lambda, and more.
 - **Region-Based Resource Management**: Manage resources effectively by region with a clear and organized interface.
 - **Visual Analytics**: Gain real-time insights with analytics on resource usage like bucket counts, storage, and data size across various regions.
 - **Profile Management**: Switch seamlessly between different AWS profiles for efficient management of multiple accounts.